EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

-**Input:They are called virtual particles in order to distinguish them from real particles, whose lifetimes are not constrained in the same way, and which can be detected. **
+**Input: They are called virtual particles in order to distinguish them from real particles, whose lifetimes are not constrained in the same way, and which can be detected. **